Dulce Canela

 Dulce Canela (born July 25, 1995, in Monterrey, Nuevo León) is a Mexican professional wrestler currently working with Lucha Libre AAA Worldwide (AAA).
 Canela wrestles as an exótico character.

 Professional wrestling career

 Canela has wrestled since at least 2011, early on mostly in Monterrey in arenas such as Arena Coliseo Monterrey and Arena El Jaguar as well as in other cities of northeastern Mexico.

-On June 14 2020, Canela won the Women's Championship of Monterrey-based promotion Kaoz Lucha Libre.
-Canela held the title for almost two years but dropped it to Reina Dorada at a International Wrestling Revolution Group event June 2nd, 2022.
+On June 14, 2020, Canela won the Women's Championship of Monterrey-based promotion Kaoz Lucha Libre.
+Canela held the title for almost two years but dropped it to Reina Dorada at an International Wrestling Revolution Group event held on June 2, 2022.

 Lucha Libre AAA Worldwide

 Dulce Canela made his first appearance for AAA at a TV-taping in Veracruz November 30, 2019.
 The next day, he would be part of a 4-way Tag Team match at Triplemanía Regia.

 He would return to AAA in the summer of 2021 and has been appearing regularly on TV-tapings since.
 He worked the Copa Triplemania cibernetico matches at the Triplemanía XXX events in Tijuana and in Monterrey.

 Since July 2022, Canela has been part of the Las Shotas stable, an all exótico group with Jessy, Mamba and La Diva Salvaje.